 This up-front payment is similar to other state and local government charges (e.g. the NRM Levy, council rates, car registration and drivers licence fees).
-Water licence holders are able to request a payment plan for the payment of their water levy, by contacting a Department of Environment, Water and Natural Resources finance officer on 8463 6898.
+Water licence holders are able to request a payment plan for the payment of their water levy, by contacting a Department for Environment and Water finance officer on 8463 6898.

 Will I lose my water allocation if I don’t use it all?

 No, water allocations will not be reduced or taken away on the basis of how much is being used.